-Research involving water-shedding surfaces
+Research involving lubricant-impregnated surfaces

 Some of the recent work on water-shedding surfaces involving the group now at the University of Edinburgh has been included in the sections on Water-shedding surfaces and Uses of water-shedding surfaces.
 Click on the thumbnails below to go to the relevant pages.